 So came the First Noble Truth: The existence of suffering in life.
 This first truth is a comfort to those who thought that they alone suffer.

-The regular practice of sitting in meditation is fresh in every moment and offers a direct connection to the Buddha’s experience under that bodhi tree 2600 years ago.
+The regular practice of sitting in meditation is fresh in every moment and offers a direct connection to the Buddha’s experience under that bodhi tree over 2600 years ago.

 All of the Buddha’s concepts are discussed at length in this blog.
 Check out the Archives and the Categories on the sidebar.
 Explore freely!